MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/poll/ns-poll-ndis_poll_characteristics.md

 ### -field SetPollNotificationHandler

-An entry point for the [*NdisSetPollNotification*](nc-poll-ndis_set_poll_notification.md) callback function that NDIS invokes when it wants the driver to change a Poll object’s interrupt configuration.
+An entry point for the [*NdisSetPollNotification*](nc-poll-ndis_set_poll_notification.md) callback function that NDIS invokes when it wants the driver to enable or disable interrupts.

 ### -field PollHandler

-An entry point for the [*NdisPoll*](nc-poll-ndis_poll.md) callback function that NDIS invokes to allow a driver to poll for receive indications and send completions.
+An entry point for the [*NdisPoll*](nc-poll-ndis_poll.md) callback function that NDIS invokes to poll the driver for receive indications and send completions.

 ## -remarks